ezAppsDev/Application-System/README.md

 If you need support installing or have another issue, we ask that you join our discord at https://discord.io/ezApps

 # Bugs
-If you find a bug, please report it using GitHub's "Issues" feature.
+If you find a bug, please report it using GitHub's "Issues" feature. *Please ensure you choose the correct label "Bug" when creating the issue, or it'll be closed.*

+# Suggestion
+If you have a suggestion, please suggest it using GitHub's "issues" feature. *Please ensure you choose the correct label "Suggestion" when creating the issue, or it'll be closed.*

+# Requirements
+- A host (Including Windows servers, or linux)
+- PHP 7.0 or above
+- A MySQL Server
+- Full database access

 # Installation
 - Download the latest release